Toggle menu

 What is the legal basis for using/sharing your information captured by Bodycams?

-The legal basis for processing this data is either to comply with our legal obligations under the Health and Safety at Work Act 1974 as per Article 6(1) (c) of the GDPR, or the processing is necessary for the performance of a task carried out in the public interest by the Council.
+The legal basis for processing this data is either to comply with our legal obligations under the Health and Safety at Work Act 1974 as per Article 6(1) (c) of the UK GDPR, or the processing is necessary for the performance of a task carried out in the public interest by the Council.

 Local authorities such as South Ayrshire Council are authorised to employ the use of video recording to promote the prevention of crime or the welfare of victims of crime.
 This power is contained in section 163 of the Criminal Justice and Public Order Act 1994.